 Combined with three previous images, these observations represent waxing, waning and full views of the moon.
 The Odyssey team plans to observe crescent phases in the coming months, providing a comprehensive view of how Phobos’ surface warms and cools as it rotates.

 “We’re seeing that the surface of Phobos is relatively uniform and made up of very fine-grained materials,” said Christopher Edwards of Northern Arizona University in Flagstaff, who leads the processing and analysis of the Phobos images.
 “These observations are also helping to characterize the composition of Phobos.
 Future observations will provide a more complete picture of the temperature extremes on the moon’s surface.”

 THEMIS was built and is operated by Arizona State University in Tempe.
 The prime contractor for the Odyssey project, Lockheed Martin Space in Denver, developed and built the orbiter.
-Mission operations are conducted jointly from Lockheed Martin and from JPL, a division of Caltech in Pasadena.
+Mission operations are conducted jointly by Lockheed Martin and JPL, a division of Caltech in Pasadena.